Leave It

 Spontaneous Floor Surprise Exercise

-Put your dog away where they can’t see you.
-Place some food items on the ground in another room.
-Human food, dog treats, whatever you want that your dog would love to have.
+Setup: Put your dog in a separate area where they can't see you.
+Place tempting food items on the floor in another room.

 Week 1 Homework